 Barring some surprise investing hype comeback, it was probably too late a long time ago for you to benefit from cryptocurrency investing.
 The financial market trading value of a single Bitcoin was worth $19,783 on December 17, 2017.
 Presently, that trading market valued has cratered by about 70%.
 Today, the trading value of one Bitcoin is about $4,100.
 Not only is it steadily decreasing each day, but the cryptocurrency market is expected to continue to drop in value as part of what is now known as the “crypto collapse.”

 Is it Too Late for the Cryptocurrency Market?

 Investing is all about timing.
 Executing buying and selling activities based on maximizing the peak value of the investment at the right time.
 It is never wise to invest on a whim.
 Prudent investing strategies are based on exacting research, situational awareness of market activities, and timing.

 If you still plan on investing in cryptocurrencies, you may need to pick your poison.
-Everyone knows about Bitcoin, but now there are thousands of cryptocurrencies.
+Everyone knows about Bitcoin, but now there are thousands of cryptocurrencies, each with their own niche.
 What was once an in-the-know investment ideal is now a pop culture phenomenon.
 Everyone wants in on cryptocurrencies now.
 Unless you have an informed and strategic investment angle, you probably missed the boat.